caos/site/docs/get_started/01-doc-structure.en.md

 To deploy a successful build, you need to have a `docs` folder on your root directory.

-This folder contains subfolders that are mapped to routes of your doc page later.
+This folder contains subfolders that are mapped to routes of your doc page later, a `index.svelte` file for the homepage, and a `static` folder for all assets and metadata.

+The `index.svelte` as well as the static folder with a `manifest.json` is mandatory, otherwise the build will fail.
+Other files referenced by the homepage or within markdown has to be included to the static folder.

 ```bash
 ├ docs